jalf/AutoVacuum/README.md

 It is smart enough to turn the vacuum off when the tool is also turned off, but keeping the vacuum on for a few seconds to ensure the dust is cleaned.<br>
 It also contains a 3D model of the box to be printed on any 3D printer.<br>

+<strong>Disclaimer</strong>
+This project is provided “as is”, without warranties or conditions of any kind.
+The author is not responsible for any damages, direct or indirect, that may occur due to improper or incorrect use of this device.
+Handling of electrical circuits should be carried out by qualified professionals or under the supervision of a professional.

 <em>[Português]</em>

 <strong>AutoVacuum</strong> é um projeto baseado em Arduino para criar um dispositivo que ativa um aspirador de pó automaticamente quando outa ferramenta elétrica é acionada, como serras ou furadeiras.<br>
 Ele é inteligente para desligar o aspirador quando a ferramenta também é desligada, porém mantendo o aspirador ligado por alguns segundos para garantir a limpeza do pó.<br>
 Contém também um modelo 3D da caixa para ser impresso em qualquer impressora 3D.<br>

+<strong>Aviso</strong>
+Este projeto é fornecido “como está”, sem garantias ou condições de qualquer tipo.
+O autor não se responsabiliza por quaisquer danos, diretos ou indiretos, que possam ocorrer devido ao uso inadequado ou incorreto deste dispositivo.
+A manipulação de circuitos elétricos deve ser realizada por profissionais qualificados ou sob a supervisão de um profissional.

 ![Pic1](/Pictures/1.jpg)
 <img src="/Pictures/3.jpg" width="80px">